vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - Not using entries like `a` and `mx`, these mechanisms are often useless and probably should not be included in your SPF record (and other duplicate SPF mechanisms).

-- Move to vendor traffic with the use of subdomains for SPF authentication, subdomain segmentation creates a new domain dedicated to a particular mail stream with its own 10 DNS lookups.
-Organizations that segment their email streams find there is no need for SPF flattening and will end up with better controls, less attack surface, and limit any spillover effects of a potential cyber incident.
+- Move to vendor traffic with the use of subdomains for SPF authentication, subdomain segmentation creates a new domain dedicated to a particular email provider with its own 10 DNS lookups.
+Organizations that segment their email providers find there is no need for SPF flattening and will end up with better controls, less attack surface, and limit any spillover effects of a potential cyber incident.
   - Subdomain segmentation can be implemented in three ways:
     - Using a direct subdomain addresses.
-    - Check if your email streams and providors have the ability to pass SPF on a subdomain on behalf of your primary domain; passing SPF on a subdomain is still DMARC compliant (assuming your DMARC policy uses the default `aspf=r` tag for SPF relaxed mode).
+    - Check if your email providers have the ability to pass SPF on a subdomain on behalf of your primary domain; passing SPF on a subdomain is still DMARC compliant (assuming your DMARC policy uses the default `aspf=r` tag for SPF relaxed mode).
     - Use an [SPF macro](https://vand3rlinden.com/post/handle-your-spf-record/#use-an-spf-macro-to-restrict-a-third-party-service-to-send-from-a-specific-address) to limit a third-party service to sending from a specific address, since services like Salesforce are most often limited to sending from a single email address, such as `invoices@yourdomain.com`.

 ### Softfail or Hardfail